-On the 21st February 2018, the first event of European Roma Institute for Arts and Culture (ERIAC) took place in Romania, Bucharest.
-The date of the event coincided not only with the Centenary celebration of the Romanian state, but also with the celebration of 162 years from the abolition of Slavery on the Romanian Lands.
-The event was organized inside the Romanian National History Museum, the venue having an important symbolic significance.
-Moreover, the initiative found a great deal of support among high level representatives of many central authorities and organizations, developing partnerships with the National Agency for Roma, National Roma Contact Point – European Funds Ministry, Roma National Cultural Center, Roma Studies Master Program – SNSPA and Romano ButiQ Association.
+On the 21 February 2018, the first event of European Roma Institute for Arts and Culture (ERIAC) in Romania took place in Bucharest.
+The date of the event coincided not only with the centenary celebration of the Romanian state, but also with the celebration of 162 years from the abolition of slavery on the Romanian Lands.
+The event was organized inside the Romanian National History Museum, as the venue has important symbolic significance.
+Moreover, the initiative found a great deal of support among high-level representatives of many central authorities and organizations, developing partnerships with the National Agency for Roma, National Roma Contact Point – European Funds Ministry, Roma National Cultural Center, Roma Studies Master Program – SNSPA and Romano ButiQ Association.

-The event hosted around 120 participants, representatives of governmental authorities, embassies and NGO’s, such as: the German Embassy, the Embassy of Israel, the USA Embassy, Ministry of Culture, Ministry of External Affairs, and Ministry of diaspora Romanians.
+The event hosted around 120 participants, representatives of governmental authorities, embassies and NGOs, including the German Embassy, the Embassy of Israel, the USA Embassy, the Ministry of Culture, the Ministry of External Affairs, and the Ministry of Diaspora Romanians.

-The event started with a speech by Dr. Ciprian Necula, the country coordinator in Romania, who described the context in which the event took place, followed by the director of the National History Museum of Romania, Mr. Ernest Oberlander-Târnoveanu, who expressed his support for the ERIAC initiative and other future initiatives with a similar subject.
-Next, Mrs. Timea Junghaus, executive director of ERIAC took the floor and described the broader context of the ERIAC series of events in Europe.
+The event started with a speech by Dr. Ciprian Necula, the ERIAC country coordinator in Romania, who described the context in which the event took place, followed by the director of the National History Museum of Romania, Mr. Ernest Oberlander-Târnoveanu, who expressed his support for the ERIAC initiative and other future initiatives with a similar objective.
+Next, Mrs. Timea Junghaus, Executive Director of ERIAC took the floor and described the broader context of the ERIAC series of events in Europe.

-After the brief inaugural session, the first cultural expression of the event took place – a fragment from the theatrical play “The Great Shame/Marea Rusine” directed by Alina Şerban.
-The piece deals with the topic of slavery of Roma in the Romanian and Moldovan countries, and the connection and involvement of the Romanian Orthodox Church in this phenomenon – a debate that is most needed in the Romanian society today, commonly being left out of the public discourse in today’s Romania.
+After the brief inaugural session, the first cultural expression of the event took place – a fragment from the theatrical play “The Great Shame/Marea Rusine,” directed by Alina Şerban.
+The piece deals with the topic of slavery of Roma in the Romanian and Moldovan countries, and the connection and involvement of the Romanian Orthodox Church in this phenomenon – a debate that is needed in contemporary Romanian society, commonly being left out of the public discourse in today’s Romania.

 The conference was attended by about 95 guests, including representatives of the Ministry of Culture and National Identity, the Ministry of Economy, the Ministry of Youth, the Interethnic Relations Department, the Embassy of Norway, the Embassy of Israel, the British Council, the Romanian Presidency, the Ministry of Foreign Affairs, National Center of Roma, ISPMN, National Agency for Roma, Central European University, Chamber of Deputies, SNSPA, Faculty of Sociology and Social Assistance, Romanian Peace Foundation, Roma Education Fund Romania, Pakiv Romania, Sastipen and others.

-The event was opened by Mrs. Timea Junghaus from ERIAC and Mr. Ernest Oberlander-Tarnoveanu, the director of the National History Museum of Romania.
-The conference continued with a short speech session, facilitated by Ciprian Necula, followed by, Mr. Sergiu Nistor, Romanian Presidency, Ms. Mihaela Toader, Secretary of State, Ministry of European Funds, Dr. Daniel Rădulescu, National Agency for Roma and Mr. Mihai Neacsu, from the Roma National Center for Culture.
+The event was opened by Mrs. Timea Junghaus, executive director of ERIAC and Mr. Ernest Oberlander-Tarnoveanu, the director of the National History Museum of Romania.
+The conference continued with a short speech session facilitated by Ciprian Necula, followed by interventions from Mr. Sergiu Nistor, the Romanian President, Ms. Mihaela Toader, Secretary of State and of the Ministry of European Funds, Dr. Daniel Rădulescu, from the National Agency for Roma, and Mr. Mihai Neacsu, from the Roma National Center for Culture.

-The final session was moderated by Iulius Rostas, Department of Roma Studies from Central European University., and included guest speakers: Mr. Daniel Vasile, Member of the Parliament of Romania / Partida Romilor Pro Europa, Florin Manole, Member of the Romanian Parliament / Social Democrat Party and Dr. Timea Junghaus, Executive Director of ERIAC.
+The final session was moderated by Iulius Rostas, from the Department of Roma Studies from Central European University (CEU), and included several guest speakers: Mr. Daniel Vasile, a Member of the Parliament of Romania / Partida Romilor Pro Europa, Florin Manole, a Member of the Romanian Parliament / Social Democrat Party, and Timea Junghaus, the Executive Director of ERIAC.

 photo: ERIAC/ Nihad Nino Pušija